Blebbyblub/Blebbyblub/README.md

 ## Fun Facts:
 - I am more of a creative person, i prefer creative work over technical stuffs.
 But i can get the job done
-- I am a gacha ~~addict~~ enthusiast!, just message me your UID and more and i'll add you in 5 business days (maybe?)
+- I am a gacha ~~addict~~ enthusiast!, just message me your UID and more often than not i'll know.
+I'll add you in 5 business days (maybe?)
 - I like cats